lenincompres/ima-few-2025/Week 08/README.md

 ## HOMEWORK
 In [The Javascript Way](https://github.com/thejsway/thejsway)
 * Read Chapter 9 - 10.
 Complete the exercises only or Chapter 9.
-Submit a code pen link.
 * Review Chapters 13 - 16 (no need to turn in the assignments but you should attempt them anyway)
 * Coding exercise:
   * Begin by creating an HTML document that has at least 10 of the same HTML elements.